Reviews You Can Rely On

 Credit: Matt Lighthart

 The initial build took 45 full minutes, significantly longer than many of its competitors in our lab.
 There is no auto bed-leveling procedure here, so be prepared to bust out a sheet of paper and manually adjust the bed to nozzle clearance.
-The touch screen looked like it was from the 90s, and the software's UX felt similarly unpolished.
+The touch screen looks like it is from the 90s, and the software's UX feels similarly unpolished.
 Overall, this printer feels more like an engineering student's school project than a product of a company with 10+ years of experience and hundreds of employees.

 The manual was surprisingly unhelpful, and we had to resort to watching a YouTube build video to finish a few steps.